jaguadoromero/php-generator/README.md

 * `php-generator.newLineBeforeBrackets`: Boolean: True to insert open bracket on a new line.
 Default is true (PSR-12).
 * `php-generator.tabSize`: Integer|Null : Number of spaces used for tabs.
 If null, get editor tab size (editor.tabSize).
 Default is null.
+* `php-generator.addNamespace`: Boolean: True to add namespace on generated files.
+It use composer.json file to get namespace list.
+Default is true.

 ## Release Notes